sanath-narasimhan/academic-static/content/author/admin/_index.md

 +++

-A student of Master of Computer Science at University of Texas at Arlington.
-Interested in Intelligence systems and image processing majors.
-Interned as Junior Data Scientist at Enquero Global LLP.
+Studying Master of Computer Science at University of Texas at Arlington.
+Interested in Intelligence systems and Image processing majors.
+Former Intern at Enquero Global LLP as Junior Data Scientist.